StarryDust-02/StarryDust-02/README.md

 - 👋 Hi, I’m @StarryDust-02
 - 👀 I’m interested in reading books and playing video games.
-- 🌱 I’m currently learning computer science, English, and statistics in UofT.
+- 🌱 I’m currently learning computer science and English UofT.
 - 💞️ I’m looking to collaborate on game design in video games.
 - 📫 You can find me at starrydust.02@icloud.com.